Controller (Marvel Comics): Fictional character biography

 Basil Sandhurst was born in Kittery Point, Maine.
 Sandhurst worked as an electro-mechanical/chemical research scientist.
 His obsession with control brought his downfall as a scientist when his refusal to obey ethical restraints got him banned from most research facilities.
 Sandhurst was prone to fits of rage and in an attempt to calm him, his brother Vincent inadvertently triggered a lab explosion, crippling Basil.
 Vincent, guilt-ridden, outfitted Basil with an automated lab in which Basil bonded a super-strong exoskeleton to his body, powered by the cerebral energies from those around him using his slave discs.
 As the Controller, he planned to invade and enslave New York City, but Iron Man and S.H.I.E.L.D. agent Jasper Sitwell foiled his scheme and left the Controller comatose.
 The Controller eventually came out of his coma and took over the Pinewood Sanitarium.
 He created an improved set of equipment but was again defeated by Iron Man.

 Months later, he was released from prison by the alien Thanos, who upgraded his technology.
 Thanos promised the Controller rulership of Earth, and so he began enslaving dozens of operatives.
 He invaded Avengers Mansion and defeated the Avengers and Captain Mar-Vell, and abducted Lou-Ann Savannah.
 The Controller's egotistical displays endangered Thanos's security, and when the Controller failed to defeat Thanos's enemy, Captain Marvel, the alien left him for dead.
 The Controller went underground for years, upgrading via Stark technology stolen from Justin Hammer, and eventually enslaved a cult.
 He set the Blood Brothers against Iron Man and Daredevil.
 Iron Man defeated him and imprisoned him in a vat of experimental plastic, but he escaped.
 Alongside one of the Blood Brothers, he fought Iron Man, but Iron Man defeated him once more and he was confined to the prison for supervillains called the Vault.
 He eventually broke out of jail, only to be defeated by Iron Man again.
-During the "Acts of Vengeance," the Controller escaped from the Vault and at the behest of the Red Skull, he enslaved Namor the Sub-Mariner and set him against Captain America.
+During the "Acts of Vengeance," the Controller escaped from the Vault and at the behest of the Red Skull, he enslaved Namor and set him against Captain America.
 He unsuccessfully attempted to control Loki at the behest of the Red Skull, and unsuccessfully attempted to aid the Red Skull against Magneto.
 He was ultimately defeated by Captain America.